vilvadot/money-is-time/README.md

 Use `npm run build` to copy and bundle all appropiate files under /dist.

 You can run `npm run release` to generate a zipped release under /bin

-### I want X shop added to the extension!

-Feel free to comment on [This issue](https://github.com/vilvadot/money-is-time/issues/1) so that everyone can see it or send a PR to include the support.

 ### Credit